dotnet/csharplang/spec/types.md

     ;
 ```

-Unlike a variable of a reference type, a variable of a value type can contain the value `null` only if the value type is a nullable type.
+Unlike a variable of a reference type, a variable of a value type *can not* contain the value `null` only if the value type is a nullable type.
 For every non-nullable value type there is a corresponding nullable value type denoting the same set of values plus the value `null`.

 Assignment to a variable of a value type creates a copy of the value being assigned.
 This differs from assignment to a variable of a reference type, which copies the reference but not the object identified by the reference.